brickblock-io/smart-contracts/docs/ECOSYSTEM.md

 This contract is what most of the ecosystem is built around.

 `PoaToken` represents an asset in the real world.
 The primary usage at the moment is real estate.
-A broker will go through a vetting process before they can participate in the ecosystem.
-Once when a broker has been listed on `PoaManager` they are able to deploy new `PoaProxy`s.
+An issuer will go through a vetting process before they can participate in the ecosystem.
+Once when an issuer has been listed on `PoaManager` they are able to deploy new `PoaProxy`s.

 The contract is essentially a crowdsale for a given asset.
 Once when the funding goal has been reached and the contract has been activated, token balances are shown and can be traded at will. `PoaToken` is an ERC20 PausableToken.
 When active, payouts (ex. rent from the building) can be paid to the contract where token holders receive ETH proportional to their token holdings.